Why SEO-enhanced PR delivers better results – and how to make it work for your business

 A survey by Edelman in 2023 found 79% of Gen Z say it’s more important than ever to trust the brands they buy, more than any other generation surveyed.

-- You won’t get as much coverage and/or linkbacks as you hope because your domain/page authority is poor.
+You won’t get as much coverage or linkbacks as you hope because your domain/page authority is low.
 It is common practice for online publications to do their due diligence, as linking to a website in poor health can negatively impact their rankings.
 So, even if the content is good, they may publish it without a link.
-Or, if you are lucky, a no-follow, no-index one which means search engines won’t see that they are linking to you.
+Or, if you are lucky, a no-follow, no-index one, which means search engines won’t see the link to you.
 The result is zero link juice.

-Positive outcomes of PR and SEO working as a team
+Positive Outcomes of SEO and PR Working as a Team:

 Maximum Value